 *Tip – if you are trying blogging out for the first time, the basic free plans are really great!
 You can always upgrade later on when you want to.
 There is no need to spend too much money initially.

-Once you have a name in mind, go on google and check that it isn’t already taken.
+Once you have a name in mind, go on Google and check that it isn’t already taken, or that it isn’t too similar to someone else’s as you’ll end up with a lot of competition that way.
 Do a bit of research.
 You may need to tweak your idea here and there.

-You’ll want to make sure that your chosen name is available across the various social media platforms that are most widely used to promote your blog.
-You won’t want to have different names on each platform so as a minimum go and check the following:
+You’ll want to make sure that your chosen name is available across the various social media platforms as well.
+Social media is widely used to promote your blog.
+You don’t want to have different names on each platform.
+As a minimum go and check the following:

 There are many others too, but those are the most widely used.